freenas/freenas-docs/userguide/jails.rst

 %brand% has two options to create a jail.
-The :guilabel:`Jail Wizard` makes it easy to quickly create a jail. :guilabel:`Advanced Jail Creation` is an alternate method, where every possible jail option is configurable.
+The :guilabel:`Jail Wizard` makes it easy to quickly create a jail. :guilabel:`ADVANCED JAIL CREATION` is an alternate method, where every possible jail option is configurable.
 There are numerous options spread across four different primary sections.
 This form is recommended for advanced users with very specific